 Flexible work trends in Singapore

-Many tech companies — like Twitter, Facebook, and Apple — have been paving the way for a permanent shift to more remote work.
+Many tech companies, including IWG and other flexible operators, are paving the way forward for an integrated approach to remote working.
 Their foray is gaining traction across various industries as a means of cutting costs and improving employee morale or convenience.

 In a survey by CNBC, 24% of respondents plan to continue working from home on a more permanent basis than pre-pandemic times.